LeDernier/game_music_scripts/README.md

 I uses [Sonic Pi](https://sonic-pi.net/), the live coding music synth, because it fits with my way of thinking music.
 You can find the project repository on [github](https://github.com/samaaron/sonic-pi).
 The aim of this repository is to help people that may need some more examples to build their music with.

-The scripts you can find in this repository were for the following video games :
+The scripts you can find in this repository were used for the following video games :

 * [Abyss](https://7fault.itch.io/abyss)